krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

-It is independent of the semantics of what is being observed: like energy, presence mass can shift, accumulate, or redistribute, but it remains balanced when distributed across presences over a finite interval remains invariant.
+It is independent of the semantics of what is being observed: like energy, presence mass can shift, accumulate, or redistribute, but it remains balanced when distributed across presences over a finite time interval.

-Thus, the conservation of mass plays a role in the presence calculus similar to that of other conservation laws in physics.
-It constrains the behavior of three key observable, measurable parameters of any system of presences.
+Thus, the conservation of mass plays a role in the presence calculus similar to that of other conservation laws in physics: it constrains the behavior of three key observable, measurable parameters of any system of presences.

-More importantly, exploiting this constraint allows us to study and characterize the long-run behavior of the system.
+Exploiting this constraint allows us to study and characterize the long-run behavior of a system.

-This provides a rigorous framework for reasoning about the history of a path-dependent system of presences—a key prerequisite for analyzing the long-run evolution of presence systems and understanding emergent patterns in that evolution.

 ### The Presence Invariant for Binary Presences

-One of the key features of the presence calculus is that it provides very general mechanisms for computing over functions—but the value of this machinery is only realized through modeling and reinterpreting its results in the language of the domain.

 At this stage, the presence invariant may still feel rather abstract.
 Let's make it more concrete by interpreting this identity in the special case of *binary*